lvgl/docs_old/en/_build/html/_sources/porting/project.md.txt

 ## Get the library

-The Littlev Graphics Library is available on GitHub: [https://github.com/littlevgl/lvgl](https://github.com/littlevgl/lvgl).
+Littlev Graphics Library is available on GitHub: [https://github.com/littlevgl/lvgl](https://github.com/littlevgl/lvgl).

-You can clone or download the latest version of the library from here or you can use the [Download](https://littlevgl.com/download) page as well.
+You can clone it or download the latest version of the library from GitHub or you can use the [Download](https://littlevgl.com/download) page as well.

 The graphics library is the **lvgl** directory which should be copied into your project.

 ## Config file

 There is a configuration header file for LittlevGL called **lv_conf.h**.
-It sets the library's basic behavior, disable unused modules and features, adjust the size of memory buffers in compile time.
+It sets the library's basic behavior, disables unused modules and features, adjusts the size of memory buffers in compile time, etc.

 Copy **lvgl/lv_conf_template.h** next to the *lvgl* directory and rename it to *lv_conf.h*.
 Open the file and change the `#if 0` at the beginning to `#if 1` to enable its content.

+*lv_conf.h* can be copied other places as well but then you should add `LV_CONF_INCLUDE_SIMPLE` define to ou compilers (e.g. `-DLV_CONF_INCLUDE_SIMPLE` fo gcc) and set the include path manually.

 In the config file comments explain the meaning of the options.
 Check at least these three config options and modify them according to your hardware:
 1. **LV_HOR_RES_MAX** Your display's horizontal resolution